gigirassy/docker-compose-files/README.md

+On Github or somewhere else?
+This is mirrored from: https://gitz.blitzw.in/nune/docker-compose-files/
 ## How to use
 You need to install docker-compose.
 Also Caddy if you need a reverse proxy.
 Generally with these, you'll make a folder for the service you wanna host, make a file called compose.yml, copy the contents in, modify accordingly, and `docker compose up -d` these up.